AdetolaAremu/SearchSelectPackage/README.md

-# SearchSelect Component
+# Vue 3 Search Select Component

-A light-weight flexible and easy-to-use Vue 3 `SearchSelect` component that allows users to search and select options from a dynamic or static list.
+A light-weight, flexible and easy-to-use Vue 3 `SearchSelect` component that allows users to search and select options from a dynamic or static list.

 ## Demo